brisklm/basic-coin-prediction-node/README.md

 ## Testing Inference Only

 This setup allows you to develop your model without the need to bring up the offchain worker or the updater.
 To test the inference model only:

+### Competition 16 specifics

+- Target: 24h log-return `ln(price_t / price_{t-1})` on daily aggregated OHLC.
+- Endpoint `/inference/SOL` returns the next 24h log-return prediction as a float.
+- Endpoint `/metrics` exposes the latest evaluation and improvement flag.

+### MCP server

+An MCP stdio server is provided at `mcp_server.py` for integration with MCP-capable tooling.
+Register it according to your client’s MCP configuration.

 1. Run the following command to start the inference node:
     ```sh